hcalex1/level-designer/README.md

 - WEST  is the direction represented by the vector ( 0,-1)

 ## Structure
 Level creation and loading will be seperate from the game.
 All the optimisation and rule/assumption enforcement and validation should be completed during level creation and loading.
 This allows for faster navigation and room loading.
+For the mapping system, we can think of `Map` as a specialized 2D container, of `Navigator` as the iterator for this 2D container and `Tile` as a node in the container.

 ### The Tile class
 The `Tile` contains all the information necessary to navigate the *map*.
 This information is quickly accessible and does not require much computation.